Saqsy/cs-uob-overview-of-architecture.github.io/help.md

 Kira Clements (email address [kira.clements@bristol.ac.uk](mailto:kira.clements@bristol.ac.uk)) will be teaching the first half of the unit in weeks 1-4.

-John Lapinskas (email address [john.lapinskas@bristol.ac.uk](mailto:john.lapinskas@bristol.ac.uk)) will be teaching the second half of the unit in weeks 5-11 (which includes reading week).
+John Lapinskas (email address [john.lapinskas@bristol.ac.uk](mailto:john.lapinskas@bristol.ac.uk)) will be teaching the second half of the unit in weeks 5 and 7-11.
 He is also the unit director.

 As set out above, please don't contact us for general questions about the unit - you'll get much faster answers if you ask on the unit Team or the weekly Q&A instead.

 ## The unit team

-Everyone taking this unit should have been added to a Microsoft Team called ***FILL IN NAME***.
+Everyone taking this unit should have been added to a Microsoft Team.
 Access to lecture videos will be restricted to members of this team.
 If you've joined the unit late, you might not have been added - in that case, please email us and we'll add you ourselves.